IshaqBRST/ATLAS_Analysis/README.md

 ## Running Container Cluster

-To run the container clusters, simply navigate to the directory you've cloned this repository to and enter the following command in your console:
+To run the container clusters, simply navigate to the directory you've cloned this repository to in your console and enter the following command:
-'docker-compose build'
+`docker-compose build`

+## Using Docker Swarm to Scale

+To scale the analysis you can use docker swarm.

+(1) Initiliasing Docker Swarm

+`docker swarm init --advertise-addr <IP-ADDRESS>`